GitHub-XK/Modern-Tool-4-LA/01_Immersive_Experience.md

 simulation is an important activities for human's development and designer's creative ideas.
 Design ideas need simulation as the material and drawing boards to start with, so we build base maps, concept models.
 While, it also needs the simulation to represent the design ideas, like perspective drawing and construction document.
 Without simulation process, design is just a vague thoughts.
 Computer virtual simulation it one of the most important simulation technology.
 It had been heavily used at military and industry.
 With the computing technology hugely improved, the computer simulation has been used broadly in movie and game industry to enhance the people's sensation and experience.
 Immersive is the word to describe the future simulation experience.

-Since the heat of VR(Virtual Reality) technology and the new VR devices, Oculus published, many fields of design started thinking VR as a new possibility.
+Since the heat of VR(Virtual Reality) technology and the new VR devices, Oculus published in 2015, many fields of design started thinking VR as a new possibility.
 In industry, Architecture and Landscape Architecture firms take the first step to experiment with VR in next few years.
 It is an exciting moment for the designers who wish to embrace the new technologies and adventures(experiments/exploration).
-Would the VR be the new revolution same as the time when computer populate in Landscape fields?
-It may need more a long time to respond this question.
+Would the VR be the new revolution same as the time when computer populated in landscape fields?
+It may need a longer time to respond this question.

 In the first part of the book, various of cutting-edge simulation technologies will be introduced, including Virtual Reality, Augmented Reality, Mixed Reality.
 From history, definition to applications and possibilities in Landscape, and case studies, this chapter will guide designer to the world of modern design technologies step by step.